MicrosoftDocs/power-automate-docs/articles/minit/filtering.md

 ## Filter components

 A filter is a rule or a set of rules determining which cases and/or events from the process will be later included in process mining.
-There are two groups of filters available in the Process Mining desktop app: event level and case level.
+There are two groups of filters available in Power Automate Process Mining: event level and case level.
 To learn more about each filter, select the link.

 ### Event level filters